celestiaorg/docs/docs/nodes/blobstream-intro.md

 Blobstream is built on Celestia, which uses a CometBFT-based proof-of-stake system.
 An incorrect data availability attestation in this system can be penalized, ensuring validators act in good faith.
+Thus, Blobstream shares the same security assumptions as Celestia.
 In contrast, data availability committees (DACs), are typically centralized or semi-centralized, relying on a specific set of entities or individuals to vouch for data avaiability.